-Armed with these results, our second contribution is to model interaction between the age processes of N_U and N_D .
-We show that for the results to be tractable, ages of the two processes examined at random times within a given sample path must be independent of each other.
-Interestingly, this condition does not automatically follow from independence of N_U and N_D .
-Instead, we show that it translates into a form of ASTA (Arrivals See Time Averages) [27], where the download process N_D must observe the sample-path distribution of update age.
+Armed with these results, our second contribution is to model interaction between the age processes of (N_U, N_D) .
+For staleness to be a function of inter-update delays, we discover that sample-path ages of both processes, examined at the same random time Q_T , must be asymptotically independent.
+Interestingly, this condition does not automatically follow from independence of N_U and N_D , their stationarity, ergodicity, or even all three constraints combined.
+Instead, we show that it translates into a form of ASTA (Arrivals See Time Averages) [31], where the download process N_D must observe the sample-path distribution of update age.